Giannasaurus/giannasaurus/README.md

 generalist & archivist

-i like to document, archive, and rewrite things
+i like to document, archive, and rewrite from scratch :]

 ---